-% of pupils participating in competitive sport externally to increase from 14% to 20% times - table tennis, table football in VR, skipping ropes and hula hoops in SL, plus large playground equipment.
-Also, additional adults allow for extra-curricular clubs to take place on Mortlake Green at lunchtimes.
-3. KS2 pupils have participated in swimming gala, football leagues, rugby tournaments, borough sports, hockey and netball matches through RSSP - a total of 19 matches / tournaments, involving 96 children (26% of all pupils / 47% of KS2 pupils). in-house games (Spr term) and well-being weeks (termly) which incorporate physical fitness / activities.
-Key indicator 2: The profile of PESSPA had being raised across the school as a to ool for whole sch ool improvement Percentage of total allocation: 15% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+3. All pupils to engage in competitive sport - internally through house competitions and externally through fixtures against other schools.
+Aim is for 25% of all pupils to have engaged with competitive sport against other schools; 3.
+Subscription for the Richmond School Sports Partnership will allow THS pupils to participate in borough leagues and tournaments.
+Internally, three sports days; inter house games; well-being weeks to take place. % of pupils participating in competitive sport externally to increase from 14% to 20% £1,000 on RSSP subscription Key indicator 2: The profile of PESSPA being raised across the school as a to ool for whole sch pol improvement Percentage of total allocation: 15% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: 1.
+THS recognises that PESSPA will Make sure your actions to achieve are linked to your intentions: 1.
+High quality physical education Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
 What has changed?
-Sustainability and suggestednext steps: THS recognises that PESSPA will play a part in whole school improvement through the growth of self-esteem and emotional well-being of pupils which sport can bring.
-High quality physical education for every child within timetabled PE lessons will ensure physical and mental well-being of all pupils.
-No child will be prevented from £3,000 made up of: £2,000 on termly motivational speakers (£600- with a high level of self- THS will continue its character-building education which includes its commitment to 3 hrs weekly of sport / PE.
-THS to sustain provision of over 30% of all clubs being sports
+Sustainability and suggestednext steps: play a part in whole school improvement through the growth of self-esteem and emotional well-being of pupils which sport can bring. for every child within timetabled PE lessons will ensure physical and mental well-being of all pupils. £2,700 made up of: £2,000 on termly motivational speakers (£500- 2.
+THS aims to instil in all its pupils an engagement with healthy lifestyle choices.
+Vulnerable children will engage with extracurricular clubs, fixtures and break time activities. undertaking physical extra- curricular clubs on the grounds of finance.
+There will be a variety of clubs on offer to engage all - 30% of extra- curricular clubs to be physical activity with 35% of pupils attending them (25% to be PPG, up from 11% in 2022-23) £700 per term); £700 on supporting children of the 'working poor' to engage with clubs.